puppetlabs/puppetdb/documentation/api/query/v4/paging.markdown

 ### `include_total`

-This parameter lets you request a count of how many total records would have been returned, had the query not been limited using the `limit` parameter.
+This parameter lets you request a count of how many records would have been returned, had the query not been limited using the `limit` parameter.
 This is useful if you want your application to show how far the user has navigated ("page 3 of 15").

 The value should be a Boolean, and defaults to `false`.
 If `true`, the HTTP response will contain a header `X-Records`, whose value is an integer indicating the total number of results available.